ChristophKirst/ClearMap/docs/tutorial.rst

 First, let's import the modules necessary to run the statistics, and set the working directory:

    >>> import ClearMap.Analysis.Statistics as stat
-   >>> import iDISCO.Analysis.Tools.MultipleComparisonCorrection as mc
+   >>> import ClearMap.Analysis.Tools.MultipleComparisonCorrection as mc
    >>> import ClearMap.Analysis.Label as lbl
    >>> import ClearMap.IO.IO as io
    >>> import numpy, os